lucienbaumgartner/cog_sci/README.md

 The results show that H0 cannot be rejected and TPC > TNC is not supported.
 We thus reject H1.

 ### H_aux1
 In the one sample t-test for H_aux1 we specify the alternative hypothesis such that we expect the true mean of the cancellability ratings of the SE group to be above the midpoint (>5).
+H0 is always that the difference in the group mean and the midpoint is euqual to 0.

 ```
 data:  df$value[df$group == "SE"]